pulumi/pulumi-alicloud/docs/_index.md

 ---
 # *** WARNING: This file was auto-generated.
 Do not edit by hand unless you're certain you know what you are doing! ***
-title: Alicloud Provider
+title: Alibaba Cloud Provider
-meta_desc: Provides an overview on how to configure the Pulumi Alicloud provider.
+meta_desc: Provides an overview on how to configure the Pulumi Alibaba Cloud provider.
 layout: package
 ---
 ## Installation

-The alicloud provider is available as a package in all Pulumi languages:
+The Alibaba Cloud provider is available as a package in all Pulumi languages:

 * JavaScript/TypeScript: [`@pulumi/alicloud`](https://www.npmjs.com/package/@pulumi/alicloud)
 * Python: [`pulumi-alicloud`](https://pypi.org/project/pulumi-alicloud/)